Excess-Risk of Distributed Stochastic Learners: Main Results

-The next question we address is to quantify the benefit of node cooperation.
-To do so, we assume the step-size sequence is selected as $\mu(i)=\mu/i$ for some $\mu>0$.
+We continue to assume that the step-size sequence is selected as $\mu(i)=\mu/i$ for some $\mu>0$.
 This sequence satisfies conditions \eqref{eq:SS_conditions} and \eqref{eq:SS_SS_constraint}.
-We collect the weight-error vectors from across the network into the column vector:
+Observe that in order to evaluate the excess-risk at node $k$, we must evaluate \eqref{eq:MSE_ind}.
+To do so, we first form the following network-wide error quantity: